EclairM-f/sta141b-final3/README.md

     (2) You enter a country and year, and press "Go".
 It will show you a table containing all the holidays in that year.

     (3) Month is an optional search condition.
 If you click "Month(Optional)" and choose a month, it will include month as an extra search condition.

+    (4) There's a "download" button and you can download your search result.
+It will rename with country, year and month automatically.

 2. Find the next holiday in a country.